jaysoo/nx-react-book/manuscript/chapter2.md

 nx g component Book --project books-ui --export
 ```

 We generally want to put *presentational* components into their own UI library.
-This will prevent effects from bleeding into them, thus making them easier to understand and test.
+This will prevent side-effects from bleeding into them, thus making them easier to understand and test.

 Again, we will see in [Chapter 3](#chapter-3) how Nx enforces module boundaries.